 Born in Denton, the third of eight children, Catherine’s roots in Newcastle are deep.
 She grew up in the West End of the city, attending Sacred Heart Comprehensive School in Fenham.
 Her family also goes back generations in this area, and currently live throughout Newcastle: in Newburn, Denton, Lemington, Gosforth and Woolsington.

-Catherine lives in the constituency with her husband, Rhys, and their two young children.
+Catherine lives in the constituency with her husband, Rhys, and their three children.